 Description: The Winchester Boulevard Site (F-2) is located in the Winchester Boulevard Area at the northeast intersection of A Street and Knowles Drive.
 The site contains office uses.
 Multi-family residential is located to the south and office uses are located to the north, south, and west of the site.
-The site is designated as High-Density Residential and zoned CM, which would accommodate 87 housing units developed at a typical density of 36 du/ac.
+The site is designated as High-Density Residential and zoned CM, which would accommodate 72 housing units developed at a minimum density of 30 du/ac.